How many Small Businesses are in Connecticut? And how many Small Businesses have been protected from data theft?

 10. Enable a firewall for your business website.

-Even small companies which have a few employees use valuable data that needs to be protected.
+Even small companies which have a few employees use valuable data that needs to protect.
 Be sure you have a firewall to keep outsiders from accessing your small company’s data network.